-Figure 5.
-Realized and predicted counts of Steller sea lion pups (top) and non-pups (bottom) in the six regions that compose the Western stock in Alaska, 1978 to 2019.
+Figure 6.
+Realized and predicted counts of Steller sea lion pups (top) and non-pups (bottom) in the six regions that compose the Western stock in Alaska, 1973 for pups and 1978 for non-pups to 2022.
 Realized counts are represented by points and vertical lines (95% credible intervals).
-Predicted counts are represented by the black line surrounded by the gray 95% credible interval (Sweeney et al. 2018, 2019).
+Predicted counts are represented by the dark gray line surrounded by the lighter gray 95% credible interval (Sweeney et al. 2023).

-Figure 6.
-Realized and predicted counts of Russian Steller sea lion non-pups in Russia (left) and by region (right; Fig. 2), 2002 to 2017.
+Figure 7.
+Realized and predicted counts of Russian Steller sea lion non-pups (above) and by region (below), 1957-2022.
 Realized counts are represented by points and vertical lines (95% credible intervals).
-Predicted counts are represented by the black line surrounded by the gray 95% credible interval.
-The blue line represents the trend based on constant average growth for the entire Asian stock as a whole.
+Predicted counts are represented by the dark gray line surrounded by the lighter gray 95% credible interval.
+See Table 3 and Figure 2 for regions.

-There are no estimates of the maximum net productivity rate ( $R{MAX}$ ) for Steller sea lions.
-Until additional data become available, the default pinniped maximum theoretical net productivity rate of 12% will be used for this stock (NMFS 2016).
+There are no estimates of the maximum net productivity rate (R{MAX}) for Steller sea lions.
+Until additional data become available, the default pinniped maximum theoretical net productivity rate of 12% will be used for this stock (NMFS 2023).

-Potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$ .
-The recovery factor (FR) for this stock is 0.1, the default value for stocks listed as endangered under the ESA (NMFS 2016).
-Thus, for the U.S. portion of the Western stock of Steller sea lions, PBR is 318 sea lions (52,932 × 0.06 × 0.1).
+Potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5R{MAX} \times F_R$.
+The recovery factor (F_R) for this stock is 0.1, the default value for stocks listed as endangered under the ESA (NMFS 2023).
+Thus, for the Western stock of Steller sea lions (including Russia), PBR is 439 sea lions (73,211 \times 0.06 \times 0.1).
+The PBR for the U.S. portion of the Western stock of Steller sea lions is 299 sea lions (49,837 \times 0.06 \times 0.1).